iQuam was developed at NOAA Center for Satellite Application and Research (STAR). It performs three major functions, in near-real time:

 The real time processing is performed as follows

-Ship and buoy (drifters and moorings) data come from ICOADS (Sep 1981-Nov 2007) or GTS (Dec 2007-pr) data.
-Real time NCEP GTS are refreshed every 12hrs in injected into iQuam with a 2hr latency.
-ARGO data on US GODAE/GDAC (link) are refreshed .. and ingested with .. latency.
-ICOADS and ARGO data come with their own quality flags (QFs) and quality indicators (QI), which are preserved in iQuam output files.
-ICOADS QFs are not used in iQuam QC.
+Ship and buoy (drifters and moorings) data come from ICOADS, NCEP or FNMOC.
+Real time data are refreshed every 24hrs and ingested into iQuam with a latency of 4 hours on average.
+FNMOC, IMOS, HR-Drifter, ICOADS and ARGO data come with their own quality flags (QFs), which are preserved in the iQuam output files.
+In general, QFs from data sources are not used in the iQuam QC.
 Also, a blacklist QF based on the Copernicus Maritime Service (CMS) blacklist compiled by Meteo France is reported in iQuam output files but not used in iQuam QC.
-Analyses of the relative merit of iQuam and ICOADS and OI SAF black list QCs is currently underway and their results will be reported elsewhere.
-On the other hand, ARGO QFs are used to select the best quality near-surface data from 3-7m depth, which are further subject to the standard iQuam QC.
+ARGO QFs are used to select the best quality near-surface data from above 10m depth, which are further subjected to the standard iQuam QC.
 ARGO data includes a greylist, which is is also reported in QFs but not used in QC.
 A blacklist for drifters, compiled by AOML, is also used.
 Again, this information is stored in QFs but not used in the QC.

-iQuam QC is then performed and corresponding QFs/QIs are appended (but not applied) to in situ data.
-All in situ data are preserved in iQuam files, and no data excluded based on iQuam or external QFs/QIs.
-QCed in situ data in self-described netcdf format are available via HTTP or FTP.
+iQuam QC is then performed and corresponding QFs are appended (but not applied) to in situ data.
+All in situ data are preserved in iQuam files, and no data excluded based on iQuam or external QFs.
+QCed in situ data, stored in self-described NetCDF format, are available via HTTP or FTP.

-Currently, all processing of the previous month data is complete by the 5th day of the following month.
+Currently, all processing of the previous month's data is completed by the 15th day of the following month.

-In addition to some basic processing steps, 5 major steps are duplicate removal (DR), platform track check (TC), SST spike check (SC), reference check (RC) and cross-platform check (XC).
-Algorithms for the reference check and the cross-platform check are employed from the currently existed Bayesian QC method [Lorenc and Hammon, 1988; Ingleby and Huddleston, 2007] with minor modifications.
-Details can be found in publications:
+In addition to some basic processing steps, the 5 major steps are duplicate removal (DR), platform track check (TC), SST spike check (SC), reference check (RC) and cross-platform check (XC).
+Algorithms for the reference check and the cross-platform check are employed from the currently existing Bayesian QC method [Lorenc and Hammon, 1988; Ingleby and Huddleston, 2007] with minor modifications.
+Details can be found in the following publications:

 Flowchart of QC algorithm is as follows.

 Monitoring of statistics of both QC and SST anomalies are also provided in iQuam.
-It includes monthly global map, monthly QC/SST statistics, long-term time-series and individual platform statistics (track map, SST time series and performance history).
+It includes monthly global maps, monthly QC/SST statistics, long-term time-series and individual platform statistics (track map, SST time series and performance history).
 In most cases, daily maps and statistics are available as well.

 Interfaces are shown below.

-In iQuam2, eight in situ SST data types are included:
+In iQuam v2.10, the following in situ SST data types are included:

-iQuam2 data are in GDS2 compatible self-describing NetCDF 4 format.
+iQuam v2.10 data are in GDS compatible self-describing NetCDF 4 format.
 Refer to global and data layers attributes for more information.
-Suggested usage of the quality_level are:
+Suggested usage of the quality_level is: